Textile: Narrative art

 The Bayeux Tapestry is a rare example of secular Romanesque art.
 The art work depicts the Norman Conquest of England in 1066.

 Decorative art

 Textiles are also used for decorative art.
-Appliqué work of pipili is decorative art of Odisha, a state in eastern India, used for umbrellas, wall hangings, lamp sheds, and bags.
-To make a range of decorative products, colored clothes are sewn in the shapes of animals, birds, flowers, and magnificent walls on a base cloth.
+Appliqué work of pipili is decorative art of Odisha, a state in eastern India, used for umbrellas, wall hangings, lamp shades, and bags.
+To make a range of decorative products, coloured cloth in the shapes of animals, birds, flowers, are sewn onto a base cloth.

 Architextiles

 Architextiles, a combination of the words architecture and textile, are textile-based assemblages.
 Awnings are a basic type of architectural textile.
 Mughal Shahi Lal Dera Tent, which was a movable palace, is an example of the architextiles of the Mughal period.

 Currency

 Textiles had been used as currency as well.
-In Africa, textiles were used as currency in addition to being used for clothing, headwear, swaddling, tents, sails, bags, sacks, carpets, rugs, curtains, etc.Along the east–west axis in sub-Saharan Africa, cloth strip, which was typically produced in the savannah, was used as a form of currency.
+In Africa, textiles were used as currency in addition to being used for clothing, headwear, swaddling, tents, sails, bags, sacks, carpets, rugs, curtains, etc. Along the east–west axis in sub-Saharan Africa, cloth strip, which was typically produced in the savannah, was used as a form of currency.